 The National Museum of the American Indian, a Smithsonian Institution, identifies six themes that came to characterize the Native American’s quest for liberty.
 They represent a canon of leadership ideals that guide and govern them even now including; recognition of the immanent value of all things, noninterference, and a collectivist decision-making approach.

-On March 16, 1621 — Samoset, the first Paramount Chief to make contact with the Pilgrims — startled British colonists by walking into Plymouth Colony and greeting them in English with a warm "Welcome."
+On March 16, 1621 — Samoset, the first Paramount Chief to make contact with the Pilgrims — startled British colonists by simply walking into Plymouth Colony and greeting them in English with a warm "welcome."